 Education of Homeless Children and Youth [PDF] [DOC]

-Purpose: To establish a competitive grant program for the purpose of assisting local and regional boards of education with the facilitation of the enrollment, attendance and success of homeless children and youth in the schools through the availability of funds under Public Law 111-5, Title VII (Part B) Homeless Education and Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act, 42 U.S.C 11431 et seq.
+Purpose: Competitive grant program to assist local and regional boards of education with the facilitation of the enrollment, attendance and success of homeless children and youth in schools through the availability of funds under the McKinney-Vento Homeless Assistance Act, 42 U.S.C.
+11431 et seq.

 Phone: (860) 807-2058

 Connecticut State Department of Education

 Bureau of Health, Nutrition, Family Services and Adult Education

 Middletown, CT 06457

 Telephone: (860) 807-2058 Fax (860) 807-2062